 Clams

 We’ve talked a lot about antioxidants so far — like vitamins A, C, and E, not to mention zinc and selenium.
-But these aren’t all!
-Many other antioxidants are also helping to guard your complexion against radiation and environmental damage.
+But these are only the tip of the iceberg.
+Many other antioxidants also help guard your complexion against radiation and environmental damage.

 You don’t need to memorize all their names, thank goodness.
-Instead, you can help your skin by targeting these foods that bring more antioxidants into your diet!
+You can add more skin-defending antioxidants to your diet simply by targeting these foods:

 66. Green tea